 Psst!
 This graph is handy to identify automation that approves certain reviews, such as bots.

-For the following graph, the period displayed corresponds to the last 3 months, and the display mode is per week.
-Although the graph shows an average of 1.5 self-reviewed and integrated code reviews per week, we can see an increase in February to reach a total of 2 self-reviewed pull requests.
-The trend (red dotted line) is therefore upward for the current period.
+For the following graph, the period displayed corresponds to the last three months, and the display mode is per week.
+On average, we can see that 3.1 code reviews are integrated without having been reviewed by a 2nd team member.
+The trend (red dotted line) is therefore increasing for the current period.

 These self-reviewed pull requests increase the risk of introducing bugs and technical debt, as other team members did not validate them.
 As much as possible, teams should aim to avoid merging pull requests without a review.
 Maintaining a low number of self-reviewed pull requests will likely result in a better delivery pipeline, quality, and team collaboration.